 If the card on file is charged, but declined, then you or the company owner have 30 days to pay the debt by a different credit or debit card, a paypal transfer, or a written check/money order.
 After 30 days, unless it’s been discussed and resolved with some sort of payment plan, your debt will be sent to collections to be dealt with accordingly and your estimate may be deleted from the system.
 Eagle Eye Estimates is a fully functional estimating company, with a staff of employees that must be paid, therefor, debts are taken seriously and must be taken care of promptly in order to continue providing this great service.
 After multiple offenses where an estimate is not paid for within the 30 day period, you will then be obligated to pay a deposit ahead of time, in order to initiate a project submission.
 That deposit is to be determined by management.

-Revisions must be completed within 10 days of the delivery of your estimate.
-We expect you to review your estimate within this time frame to make sure that everything is correct and how you want it.
-After 10 days, Eagle Eye Estimates is no longer responsible for completing revisions to your project free of charge.
-Revisions that will need to be made to a project with additional information or after 10 days can be done by simply sending over the ESX file that is emailed to you with your PDF copy of the estimate.
-With this file, we can usually revise your estimate without recreating an entirely new one.
-You’ll be responsible for the cost of additional line items, but we will be happy to make such revisions as needed.
+Revisions must be completed within 2 business days of receiving your estimate.
+We expect you to review your estimate within this time frame to make sure that everything is correct and how you want.
+After 2 business days, Eagle Eye Estimates is no longer responsible for completing revisions to your project free of charge.
+Revisions that will need to be made to a project with additional information or after 2 business days can be resolved by supplementing.
+Send your supplements in on the same form as the revisions, simply bubble in “Supplement” instead of “Estimate Revision”.

 Along with revisions, insurance consultation is a service that we provide that is included with the price of your estimate.
 Though we offer in-depth consultation to you and the property owner throughout the duration of your project as a separate service, the consultation that comes with your estimate is limited.
 This consultation is a courtesy that is given to educate and help direct you and the property owner in ways to maximize the tools available for negotiating with the insurance company.
 It is now illegal in many states for the contractor to negotiate claims for the property owner, but it is not illegal to discuss options and tools with them, so that they can negotiate for themselves, or move forward with appraisal or Public Adjusting representation.